Rainymood/rainymood.github.io/_pages/about.md

 Hi 👋

 My name is Jan Meppe.
-I'm a machine learning engineer that is passionate about building consumer tech products.
-I am based in Amsterdam.

-I make productivity tools:

-* [Daily Productivity](https://janmeppe.substack.com/) is a daily newsletter focused on making you more productive.
-I compile the best self-help advice and turn it into an easily digested daily newsletter.
+I am a data scientist.
+I turn data into results.

+I *obsessively* collect data and turn them into results.
+For example I,

+* Used data science to reduce a client's CI/CD build times by 67% resulting in significant cost savings
+* Used data science to become one of Europe's top 500 players in Overwatch (top 0.0012% performance)
+* Used data science to figure out how to solve a Rubik's cube in <15 seconds

 I code:

 * I do machine learning stuff in **Python** with **TensorFlow/Keras**, **Scikit-learn**, **Pandas**, and **Numpy**.
 * I do web stuff in **JavaScript** with **React**, **React-native**, and **Node.js**.

+I'm a full-stack data scientist that knows his way around most Python/JavaScript code you can throw at me.
+Sometimes I work as a machine learning engineer or pure software engineer, but my passion lies in data.
+I am based in Amsterdam btw.

 I write: